 The allocation of the total purchase price of approximately \$4.1 million was based upon the estimated fair value of Synchronite's net tangible and identifiable intangible assets as of the date of acquisition.
 The total acquisition costs incurred were approximately \$0.4 million and are included in general and administrative expenses in the Company's condensed consolidated statements of operations.
 Of the total purchase price, \$45,000 was allocated to the net book values of the acquired assets and assumed liabilities.
 The historical carrying amounts of such assets and liabilities approximated their fair values.
 All receivables acquired are expected to be collectible.
 The purchase price includes approximately \$2.7 million of goodwill and approximately \$1.5 million of intangible assets.
 The goodwill is deductible for tax purposes.
 The intangible assets are being amortized over their expected period of benefit.
 The purchase price includes \$1.8 million of potential earn-out consideration for the shareholders if complete product integration is achieved.
 The earn-out is payable in shares of LivePerson common stock and cash.
 The Company recorded the contingent earn-out as part of the purchase price.
-In accordance with ASC 480, the Company has classified this amount as a liability and the amount is included in accrued expenses in the June 30, 2015 condensed consolidated balance sheet, due to the variable number of shares that will be issued if and when the targets are achieved.
-The Company has assessed the earn-out calculation at June 30, 2015, with no change from the original estimate, and will assess the earn-out calculation in future periods and any future adjustments will affect operating income.
+In accordance with ASC 480, the Company has classified this amount as a liability and the amount is included in accrued expenses in the September 30, 2015 condensed consolidated balance sheet, due to the variable number of shares that will be issued if and when the targets are achieved.
+The Company has assessed the earn-out calculation at September 30, 2015 and recorded a \$0.1 million fair value re-measurement adjustment, which was recorded in operating income as a increase to general and administrative expenses and costs of revenue.
+The Company will continue to assess the earn-out calculation in future periods and any future adjustments will affect operating income.